MediaComem/docker-brownbag/README.md

 #### Running a container in a network

-To run the MongoDB server container in our user-defined `todo` network, add the `--network` option to the `docker run` command.
-This time, we'll also run the container in the background with the `-d`
+To run the MongoDB server container in our user-defined `todo` network, add the `--network <name>` option to the `docker run` command.
+This time, we'll also run the container in the background with the `-d` option:
-option:

 ```bash
 $> docker run -d --name db --network todo mongo:3